zcoap/zcoap-server/README.md

 * The library makes no assumptions on crypto support for your microcontroller, as the RFC intends, this means there is no TLS/DTLS support built in.
 * The library does not assume you have threading (such as pthread).
 The thread you call coap_rx() on is the thread which generates and calls the coap_udp_respond() response function.
 * You can define your own ZCOAP_LOCK and ZCOAP_UNLOCK to make the code work in multi-threaded enviroments.
 But this is only needed when you are using the built-in response funcations such as, for example coap_get_int().
 When you define your own GET/PUT functions you need to keep threading in mind and lock resources as needed.
-* The library provides format extensions which we will be trying to make a formal part of the specification as more reserved Content-Format registry types (section 12.3) are decided on.
-In much the same way that CBOR [RFC 7049](https://tools.ietf.org/html/rfc7049) might one day be a standard content format, we believe there should be wire formats for standardized binary wire types like "int32" or "double."
-To this end, feel free to use binary wire types found in ZCOAP_EXTENSIONS.
-There is a way to disable our custom types by defining SUPPRESS_ZCOAP_EXTENSIONS in platform.h.
 * The library does not allow a client to observe resources per [RFC 7641](https://tools.ietf.org/html/rfc7641).
 Hopfully progress on this will be made in the future.

 # Configuration Switches